Davidepaalte/Tribal-Wars-Auto-Attacker/README.md

   - pop-ups will appear for you to choose when the attack should arrive at destination

-CREDITS to elitepc for writing this script to the portuguese servers
+CREDITS to elitepc for writing this script for the portuguese servers

 Have fun!